simoncourtecuisse/PayMyBuddy/README.md

 # PayMyBuddy Application
 ## - We make moving your money easy ! -

+## Prerequisites

+### Ensure you have this installed before use:

+- Java 14.0.1
+- Maven 3.8.4
+- Node v16.14.2
+- npm 8.5.0
+- Angular-cli 9.1.3
+- MySQL, Connector/J & Community Server

 ## Build
 Build application with the command `mvn clean install` for the back-end side and then with the command `npm run install` for the frond-end side.

 ## Login to application

+You can run the

 ### Super user
 You can use user with username '_admin@paymybuddy.com_' and password '_admin123_' to connect as a super user with 'ADMIN' authorizations.